HSwMS Göteborg (J5): Construction and career

 Göteborg was laid down by Götaverken in Gothenburg in 1934, launched on 14 October 1935 and commissioned on 30 October 1936.
 The ship was named for the city, called Gothenburg in English, and allocated the pennant number J5.
 Initially serving with the Coastal Fleet, the destroyer was transferred to the Gothenburg Squadron on 27 August 1940.
 On 8 April 1940, during the invasion of Norway, a ship claiming to be Göteborg was fired on by the British destroyer HMS Glowworm.
 The vessel was actually the German destroyer Z18 Hans Lüdemann, which escaped unscathed into the mist.

 On 17 September 1941, the destroyer was on patrol and drove off a Focke-Wulf Fw 200 Condor maritime patrol aircraft which was harassing a convoy.
 On 27 September, Göteborg was at the centre of the Hårsfjärden disaster.
 The destroyer was docked at Hårsfjärden when the torpedoes exploded, followed by a similar explosion aboard the destroyer Klas Horn which was nearby.
 Göteborg sank in the harbour.
-Burning oil spilt onto the water, and thirty three lives were lost, although the loss would have been worse had the majority of the crew not been on shore leave at the time.
+Burning oil spilt onto the water, and 33 lives were lost, although it would have been worse had the majority of the crew not been on shore leave at the time.
 Nonetheless, it was the worst loss of life the country experienced in its territorial waters during the conflict.